The Meaning and Symbolism of Black Pearls

 Black pearls are often associated with an everlasting love and therefore are an ideal symbolic gift to a loved one.
 Legend has it that Oro, a Polynesian god of fertility and peace, gifted a black pearl to his beloved.
 Even today, this view that a black pearl symbolizes love persists.

 Not all symbolism associated with black pearls is positive.
-There is a superstition surrounding pearls, stating that pearls, whatever the color, are unlucky as they represent tears.
+There is a superstition surrounding pearls, stating that pearls of any color are unlucky as they represent tears.
 As a result, it is believed that they shouldn’t be given as gifts or worn on a wedding day as they will bring sorrow and tears to your life and marriage.
 Regardless of this myth, many brides choose to wear pearls on their wedding day.

 Read more about this myth here.